 As you can imagine this has resulted in a large amount of tidying up and clearing of glitter.
 And we all know said glitter is likely to adorn various surfaces in her bedroom for weeks to come!
 This could result in me as a mum being cross that I have to do these jobs on a day that apparently (according to the greetings cards!)
 I should not be partaking in domestic chores!
 But conversely, I get great pleasure from this tidying – not because I am a clean-up freak – far from it I am nowhere near being a domestic goddess and tidying and cleaning is about as far from my idea of fun as sitting in an ice-cold bath!

-HOWEVER I am ecstatic to do this particular tidying job because it means my daughter has spent hours upon hours in the last week using her imagination, being artistic, creative, problem solving (when she didn’t have any skewers for the sticks to hold up the bunting on her Mother’s day pop up card she improvised with toothpicks stuck together!).
-She has been busy with her hands, her mind, her imagination, her vision.
-And she has loved doing it.
-And most of all she was passionate to do it.
-Over the last week, every time I have walked into her bedroom she has been huddled under her bed busying away on one of these amazing creations and I have been urged “not to look”!!!
+HOWEVER I am ecstatic to do this particular tidying job because it means my children have spent hours upon hours in the last week using their imagination, being artistic, creative, problem solving (when they didn’t have any skewers for the sticks to hold up the bunting on the Mother’s day pop up card they improvised with toothpicks stuck together!).
+They have been busy with their hands, minds and imaginations.
+And most of all enjoyed doing it.

 My amazing-looking mantelpiece

 So the upshot is that I do have a mess to clear up and jobs to do on Mother’s day.
-But I also have this amazing looking mantelpiece, full of my daughters’ creative juices.
+But I also have this amazing looking mantelpiece, full of my children’s creative juices.
 I would rather have this than a minimalist mantelpiece.
 Or a clean and tidy house, and a child who is glued to the computer screen.
 Maybe I am old fashioned in that view.
-But I truly believe she will be at a greater advantage in her life as a result.
-She will have learnt many more valuable skills with these physical projects.
-Much more than she would have by playing on endless computer games and apps in a virtual world!
+But I truly believe they will be at a greater advantage in their life as a result.
+They will have learnt many more valuable skills with these physical projects.
+Much more than they would have by playing on endless computer games and apps in a virtual world!
 And yes I might have more work to do as a result.
-But I’d rather she live in a real world that is full of colour, creations, imagination and art!
+But I’d rather they live in a real world that is full of colour, creations, imagination and art!